The Davidson Laboratory

-The Davidson Laboratory created and maintains the New York Harbor Observing and Prediction System (NYHOPS), a vital forecasting resource for emergency preparedness in the metro New York City area and coastal New Jersey.
+- The Davidson Laboratory created and maintains the New York Harbor Observing and Prediction System (NYHOPS), a vital forecasting resource for emergency preparedness in the metro New York City area and coastal New Jersey.

 Experimental Marine Hydrodynamics

-For more than 80 years the Davidson Laboratory has conducted physical experiments on marine craft and marine and coastal structures to determine how they interact with their environment.
+For more than 80 years, the Davidson Laboratory has conducted physical experiments on marine craft and marine and coastal structures to determine how they interact with their environment.
 The Laboratory was at the forefront of the combination of numerical and computational experimentation, and Stevens remains at the forefront of expertise and excellence in physical and numerical hydrodynamic modeling.
 The Lab's unique facilities and special expertise are utilized daily by marine, aerospace and defense industry leaders, federal and municipal agencies, and a host of private and academic research groups both within and outside Stevens.